What Other Jobs Can a Medical Assistant Apply For?

 Health Unit Clerk Salary

-According to the BLS, the average hourly wage for an office clerk is about $19, with an annual average salary* of about $39,000.
-However, office clerks in the top 90th percentile can earn as much as $28 an hour with an annual salary* of $59,000.
+According to the BLS, the average hourly wage for an office clerk is about $20, with an annual average salary* of about $41,000.

 Health Unit Clerk Job Outlook

-Although the Bureau of Labor Statistics does not provide specific job outlook information for health unit clerks, it does provide employment projections for medical secretaries, who share many of the same responsibilities as health unit clerks.
-The BLS reports that employment of medical secretaries is projected to increase 11% from 2020 to 2030.
+Although the Bureau of Labor Statistics does not provide specific job outlook information for health unit clerks, it does offer employment projections for medical secretaries, who share many of the same responsibilities as health unit clerks.
+While the BLS reports that employment of medical secretaries is projected to decrease 10% by 2032, there will still be about 316,000 job openings each year for these professionals over the decade.

 Learn More